Arkansas Highway 105: Route description

-The route begins in southern Pope County at Galla Creek Wildlife Management Area and runs north through Atkins.
-The highway has a brief concurrency with US 64 west through Atkins beginning near the Missouri Pacific Depot on the National Register of Historic Places.
-Highway 105 turns north and runs along the Atkins Commercial Historic District before an interchange with I-40.
+The route begins in southern Pope County at Galla Creek Wildlife Management Area (WMA) near the Arkansas River and runs north through Atkins.
+The highway has a two-block concurrency with US 64 west in downtown Atkins beginning near the Missouri Pacific Depot, which is listed on the National Register of Historic Places.
+Highway 105 turns north and runs along the Atkins Commercial Historic District and passes the district headquarters of Atkins Public Schools before an interchange with I-40.
 The route serves as the eastern terminus of Highway 363 north of I-40 and the western terminus of Highway 247 further north.
 The highway continues to wind north to serve as the eastern terminus of Highway 164 before an overlap with Highway 124.
-Highway 105 terminates just south of Hector at Highway 27.
+Highway 105 terminates in Hector at Highway 27.

+The ARDOT maintains Highway 105 like all other parts of the state highway system.
+As a part of these responsibilities, the Department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
+ARDOT estimates the traffic level for a segment of roadway for any average day of the year in these surveys.
+As of 2022, AADT was estimated as 130 vehicles per day (VPD) near the southern terminus, 6,600 in Atkins, 8,800 VPD at the I-40 overpass, 2,700 VPD at AR 124, and 1,700 near Hector.

+No segment of Highway 105 has been listed as part of the National Highway System, a network of roads important to the nation's economy, defense, and mobility.

+History

+Highway 105 was created during the 1926 Arkansas state highway numbering, making it one of the original state highways.
+State Road 105 initially ran between Hector and Atkins, but was extended south near the Arkansas River on August 25, 1940.